TastyWithPasta/causalens_challenge/README.md

 Is this application expected to see growth or rapid scaling?

 ### Draft architecture
-Django backend (Simple app - using a simple all-inclusive framework for ORM and serving could do.)
+Django backend (Simple app - using a simple all-inclusive framework for ORM and serving could do.
+Separation of concerns with frontend serving if need for scaling.)
-Sqlite database (default for Django, may change to Redis or Mongo depending on specs) Vue frontend + axiom library (Scalable and well-distributed frontend framework, integrated with Typescript, axiom to communicate with Django)
+Sqlite database (default for Django, may change to Redis or Mongo depending on specs) Vue frontend + axiom library (Scalable and well-distributed frontend framework, integrated with Typescript, axiom to communicate with Django.
+Served with basic vue server.)
 Maybe public CI framework if time permits - CircleCI?